Stuycs-K/final-project-10-somadders-zhangc/WORKLOG.md

 - Remove unnecessary trainLine LinkedList in Train class and adjust methods as needed.
 - Begin reworking on removeStation() which will visually and logically remove stations from a train line.

+### 5/26/2023

+- Redo and fix the code for adding new stations and allowing the train to move to these new stations.
+I mainly worked on the methods nextStation() and peekNextStation().
+The new code allows the train to visually move to the next station as we would expect and allows the variables that control this to change as expected.

 ### date y

 info